Relationship Disclosure Document

 As noted earlier then, and in summary, this is why futures, futures options, and foreign exchange are NOT

-end statements will be sent free of charge via email or, at cost via regular mail, every month end where a
+month end statements will be sent free of charge via email or, at cost via regular mail, every month end

-acknowledged as correct, being approved upon, by the client.
-Unless we shall have received written notice to the
+been acknowledged as correct, being approved upon, by the client.
+Unless we shall have received written

 Risk Capital/Net Loss Tolerance